SonGoKu21/SonGoKu21.github.io/content/_index.md

 My work investigates how to build trustworthy AI systems across multiple levels, including data privacy protection, secure model training, and reliability-aware inference mechanisms.
 I have developed several frameworks such as privacy-preserving graph attention learning, encrypted retrieval for large language models, and cognitive reliability diagnosis for hallucination detection.

-My research has been published or submitted to leading venues in artificial intelligence and security, including IEEE Transactions on Dependable and Secure Computing (TDSC), AAAI, WWW, and ICRA.
+My research has been published or submitted to leading venues in artificial intelligence and security, including IEEE TDSC and IEEE TIFS.

 I am currently interested in postdoctoral and faculty opportunities related to trustworthy AI, privacy-preserving machine learning, and reliable foundation models.